FyraLabs-Graveyard/pungi/doc/configuration.rst

 -------

 **gather_method** [mandatory]
-    (*str*|*dict*) -- Options are ``deps`` and ``nodeps``.
-Specifies whether package dependencies should be pulled in as well.
-Either a single value or a dictionary mapping variant UID and source type to a value.
+    (*str*|*dict*) -- Options are ``deps``, ``nodeps`` and ``hybrid``.
+    Specifies whether and how package dependencies should be pulled in.
+    Possible configuration can be one value for all variants, or if configured per-variant it can be a simple string ``hybrid`` or a a dictionary mapping source type to a value of ``deps`` or ``nodeps``.
 Make sure only one regex matches each variant, as there is no guarantee which value will be used if there are multiple matching ones.
-All used sources must have a configured method.
+All used sources must have a configured method unless hybrid solving is used.

 **gather_fulltree** = False
     (*bool*) -- When set to ``True`` all RPMs built from an SRPM will always be